 Computer modeling is another new technology used to predict drug metabolism.
 However, this computer modeling technique, in silico, is still gaining support and remains in the early phase of industry adoption.
 It is being tested and is not expected to surpass animal testing during the forecast period fully.
 The viability of these AI models compared to animal models is being studied; hence, while animal usage concerns may be bypassed in the future, they are expected to restrain the market over the forecast period.

-OPPORTUNITIES: Technological advancements and new drug discovery techniques
+OPPORTUNITY: Technological advancements and new drug discovery techniques

 Technological innovations play a significant role in increasing the efficiency and time-to-market for new drugs that are being discovered.
 Larger CROs have been at the forefront of this innovation.
 Some prominent solutions have been listed below: